AlacrisIO/legicash-facts/invariants.md

 ### Forks of the main chain, and gossip

-If there are forks on the main chain forks with material variations, the gossip for each fork could be different.
+If there are forks on the main chain with material variations, the gossip for each fork could be different.
 On the other hand, presumably most of the time, the gossip will be the same, and most of it will be the same even when there *are* material variations, because those will only pertain to a few accounts.
 So the optimum would be to allow for shared data between the forks, where it's consistent.
 That sounds very complex to write, though.

 ### Gossip-Data-Structure Invariants